DilumBBandara/Lock/README.md

 <br><a href="https://github.com/DilumBBandara/Lock"><img src="https://github.com/DilumBBandara/Lock/blob/main/password.jpg"></a>

 ##
-termux locking tool.
+Termux locking tool.
 If you run this tool on termux, it cannot be restored

 ## AVAILABLE ON :